eglerean/2020-05-25-online/right_column.md

 language that you use in your work and research.
 We try to keep the course as language-independent as possible but we will show some basic code examples in Python.

+### How to join

+Welcome to the first online mega-CodeRefinery.
+This is "mega" because historically, we have been limited by physical space or number of helpers.
+We want take direct action to reach as many people as possible.

+We are normally limited by number of helpers, thus:

+- Anyone may register as a learner, we will try to take as many as we can.
+- Or you can register as a helper
+- Register as a team, one helper and 4-5 learners.
+  - We will accept all complete teams
+  - This is a great opportunity to bring your friends and colleagues and prepare for the future together.
+  - Decide some team name, and when registering, everone enter this same name so that we can link you together.
+  - During the exercise sessions in breakout rooms, the helper has primary responsibility for their group's hands-on exercises.
+    Instructors provide advance training and drop by to check and help as needed.

 ### Prerequisites